Last updated on May 26th, 2022 at 07:46 am

-The redevelopment plans for the Northwestern Mutual Children’s Theater & Playzone, which has been in place at Henry Maier Festival Park since 2006, include installing accessible playground surfaces and all new play equipment, as well as reconfiguring the area for “adaptable activation areas and exhibit spaces,” MWF said.
+The redevelopment plans for the Northwestern Mutual Children’s Theater & Playzone, which has been in place at Henry Maier Festival Park since 2006, include installing accessible playground surfaces, preformed play area markings and all new play equipment, as well as reconfiguring the area for “adaptable activation areas and exhibit spaces,” MWF said.

 The redeveloped area will be named the Northwestern Mutual Community Park.
 MWF and the Northwestern Mutual Foundation didn’t disclose the foundation’s investment in the project.

 When completed, the park will include a permanent covered stage structure with accessible seating and a viewing area for more than 500 people; a new 1,800-square-foot family services building that includes restrooms, nursing mothers stations and a sensory room; and 4,000 square feet devoted to flexible programming spaces.

 A guiding priority for the design is to offer play for children who may experience a variety of challenges, with the goal of making it one of the most accessible playgrounds in the state, MWF said.